Boltzmann to Landau from the Gradient Flow Perspective

 \section{Main Result}

 Motivated by the EDI~\eqref{eq:EDE}, we formalize the notion of solutions to Boltzmann and Landau we consider here.
-We postpone some of the technical gradient flow definitions until~\Cref{sec:gradflow}. \begin{definition}[H-gradient flows for Boltzmann and Landau] For $\epsilon>0$ and $T>0$, we say that an absolutely continuous curve $f^\epsilon : t \in [0,T] \mapsto L^1_{\ge 0}(\R^3)$ with respect to the Boltzmann metric is an \textit{H-gradient flow} solution to the Boltzmann equation (with kernel $B^\epsilon$) if the Energy Dissipation Inequality holds for every $t \in [0,T]$
+In the following definition, we refer to the Boltzmann and Landau metric derivatives.
+These definitions as well as other technical gradient flow concepts are recalled later in~\Cref{sec:gradflow} for the sake of presentation. \begin{definition}[H-gradient flows for Boltzmann and Landau] For $\epsilon>0$ and $T>0$, we say that an absolutely continuous curve $f^\epsilon : t \in [0,T] \mapsto L^1_{\ge 0}(\R^3)$ with respect to the Boltzmann metric is an \textit{H-gradient flow} solution to the Boltzmann equation (with kernel $B^\epsilon$) if the Energy Dissipation Inequality holds for every $t \in [0,T]$